Branding

 4. Social Evidence- Credibility through Community

 People like to follow what others do, especially if they see that your services are better and more popular they must follow your company.
 When customers see others saying good things about your products or services, they try to engage, too.
+Brands like Glossier leverage user-generated content on Instagram to showcase real customer testimonials, creating trust and credibility.

 So, if you have strong social media proof, you quickly get a positive customer experience from new customers.